manoj-sharma-wawa/openmicroservices.org/cli/test/README.md

 sidebar: true
 ---
 # Test

 ## Run

 When ran in a directory of a microservice (a directory containing a `microservice.yml` and `Dockerfile`) this command will build the microservice and execute a given command.

 ### Usage

 ```
-omg run [options] <action>
+oms run [options] <action>

   Options: